uzzal71/golang/README.md

     5. Confirm that the command prints the installed version of Go.

 You're all set!
+Visit the Getting Started tutorial to write some simple Go code.
+It takes about 10 minutes to complete.
 ## Tutorial: Getting started
 website
 ## Tutorial: Create a module